Judge says Donald Trump won't give own closing argument at civil fraud trial after disputing rules

-NEW YORK — Donald Trump won't make his own closing argument after all in his New York civil business fraud trial after his lawyers objected to the judge's insistence that the former president stick to ''relevant'' matters.
+NEW YORK — Donald Trump won't make his own closing argument after all in his New York civil business fraud trial after his lawyers objected to the judge's insistence that the former president stick to ''relevant'' matters and ''not deliver a campaign speech.''

-Judge Arthur Engoron rescinded his conditional permission for the unusual plan on Wednesday, a day ahead of closing arguments.
-He had said that Trump would have to abide by the rules that apply to attorneys' closing arguments and couldn't assail the characters of his adversaries, the judge or others in the court system.
+Judge Arthur Engoron nixed Trump's unusual plan on Wednesday, a day ahead of closing arguments.

+The judge had initially indicated he was open to the idea, saying he'd let Trump speak if he agreed to abide by rules that apply to attorneys' closing arguments.
+Among other things, Engoron wanted the former president and current Republican front-runner to promise he wouldn't assail his adversaries in the case, the judge or others in the court system.

 The trial could cost Trump hundreds of millions of dollars in penalties and strip him of his ability to do business in New York.
 He's fighting allegations that his net worth was inflated by billions of dollars on financial statements that helped him secure business loans and insurance.

-The former president and current Republican 2024 front-runner denies any wrongdoing, and he has lambasted the case as a ''hoax'' and a political attack on him.
+The former president denies any wrongdoing, and he has lambasted the case as a ''hoax'' and a political attack on him.
 The judge is a Democrat, as is New York Attorney General Letitia James, who brought the lawsuit.

 The trial came after Engoron decided, in a pretrial ruling, that Trump had engaged in fraud for years.
 The judge ordered at that point that a receiver take control of some of the ex-president's properties, but an appeals court has put that order on hold.

-Engoron will decide the verdict in the trial, which concerns remaining claims of conspiracy, insurance fraud and falsifying business records.
+The trial concerns remaining claims of conspiracy, insurance fraud and falsifying business records.
+Engoron will decide the verdict.

 It's extremely uncommon for people who have lawyers to give their own closing arguments.
 But Trump's lawyers had signaled privately to the judge last week that the ex-president planned to deliver a summation personally, in addition to arguments from his legal team.
 James' office objected, saying that the proposal would effectively amount to testimony without cross-examination.

-In an email exchange that happened over recent days and was filed in court Wednesday, Engoron initially approved the request, saying he was ''inclined to let everyone have his or her say.''
+In an email exchange filed in court Wednesday, Engoron initially approved the request, saying he was ''inclined to let everyone have his or her say.''

-But he said Trump's remarks would have to stay within the boundaries for attorneys' closing arguments: ''commentary on the relevant, material facts that are in evidence, and application of the relevant law to those facts.''
+But he said Trump's remarks would have to stay within the bounds of ''commentary on the relevant, material facts that are in evidence, and application of the relevant law to those facts.''

 Trump would not be allowed to introduce new evidence, ''comment on irrelevant matters'' or ''deliver a campaign speech'' — or impugn the judge, his staff, the attorney general, her lawyers or the court system, the judge wrote.